ganeshpatel98877-blip/ideaflow/README.md

 ## Next steps (to go from prototype to production)

-The UI is now fully wired to Supabase — ideas, votes, comments, workspace tasks, workspace chat, and document uploads all read and write real data (with the offline seed demo as a fallback when the database is empty).
-Workspace chat and the Kanban board are both real-time (Supabase Realtime), real notifications fire on idea approval / comments / task assignment, and there's a working Admin Panel for team management.
+The UI is now fully wired to Supabase — ideas, votes, comments, workspace tasks, workspace chat, document uploads, and milestones all read and write real data (with the offline seed demo as a fallback when the database is empty).
+Workspace chat and the Kanban board are both real-time (Supabase Realtime), real notifications fire on idea approval / comments / task assignment / milestone completion (team-wide for milestones, 1:1 for the rest), and there's a working Admin Panel for team management.
 What's left:

 - **Mentions**: the PRD calls out "@mention" support in comments/chat — not wired up yet
-- **Notification fan-out**: notifications currently target one person per event (idea creator, task assignee).
-Extend to notify *all* workspace members on major events (e.g. milestone completed) if you want that.

 ## Tech stack